imvu/imvujs/docs/module.md

 imvujs modules have a set of named dependencies and a module body.

-In a browser, there are three functions to declare a module and run code dependent on other modules:
+There are two functions to declare a module and run code dependent on other modules:

+* `module.run(dependencies, body)` -- loads dependencies and executes
+  body.  should be used to load the first set of modules from an inline `<script>` on the page, or to dynamically load modules later on
 * `module(dependencies, body)` -- used to define a module that has N dependencies
-* `module.importJs(dependency, body)` -- used in an inline `<script>` to run a function with a single dependency
-* `module.dynamicImport(dependencies, body)` -- used in an inline `<script>` to run a function that has multiple dependencies

 ---